pausan/syncdbdocs/README.md

 original definition.
 Better to stay on the cautious side.
 Use DESCRIBE, SHOW COLUMNS or SHOW CREATE TABLE.

+### MS SQL Server

+- Read db definitions
+- Update text/markdown from db
+- Keep non-empty comments in the file if db has empty comments

 ## Project Status

 Following there is a list of main features and whether or not they are supported.

 Supported features:

-- Support for postgres and mysql
+- Support for postgres, mysql and mssql
 - Generate markdown documentation
 - Generate text documentation
 - Generate DBMLish file (not standard, just to have a rough view of the structure)
 - Update text & markdown from database without changing tables or field order

 Missing features:

+- Update database back from file comments
-- Support for other databases: mssql, sqlite, ...
+- Support for other databases: sqlite, oracle, ...
 - Generate nicer HTML output (from text or database)
-- Update database back
-- Update markdown with new DB comments
+- Detect primary keys, indexes, triggers or functions

 ## License